Reward and recognition in the workplace is a system where people are acknowledged for their engagement in intrinsic or extrinsic ways.

 low-cost recognition and reward strategies, you can gain a lot of value in return, as these techniques make people want to work harder.

 Everyone Loves a Lunch Break

-Set up a snack table or cart to give out treats, like flavored coffee and cocoa on cold days, or watermelon and popsicles when its hot.
-Have a catered theme-lunch and serve crowd-pleasing cuisine, such as Chinese or Italian food.
-Have a waffle-making station at breakfast or an ice cream cart for an afternoon sugar-boost.
+Set up a snack table or cart to give out treats, like flavored coffee and cocoa on cold days, or watermelon and popsicles when it’s hot.
+Have a catered theme lunch and serve crowd-pleasing cuisine, such as Chinese or Italian food.
+Have a waffle-making station at breakfast or an ice cream cart for an afternoon sugar boost.
 Is your office stressed and under a time crunch?
 Try serving up comfort food, like grilled cheese sandwiches and tomato soup, or how about a milk-and-cookie buffet?
-There’s endless ways to reward people with special meals, so use your creativity and you can’t go wrong.
+There are endless ways to reward people with special meals, so use your creativity and you can’t go wrong.

 Don’t Know What Recognition and Rewards Your Employees Want?
 Ask!

 Every group of employees is different, and there’s no set of recognition and reward strategies that work for every team.
 So if you don’t know what will make your team feel motivated, simply ask them.
 Send a survey and also allow them to write their own reward ideas.
 Your employees just may hit upon a great idea.